suffolklibraries/lgc/content/collections/events/walks-waterfront-west.md

     content:
       -
         type: text
-        text: "Walk along the Waterfront past the ancient Saxon crossing place to the modern Stoke Bridge, where the Gipping becomes the Orwell .
-We'll also visit \_The Jerwood Dance house, and a redundant medieval church restored with the help of a multi- million pound Heritage Lottery Grant."
+        text: 'Walk along the Waterfront past the ancient Saxon crossing place to the modern Stoke Bridge, where the Gipping becomes the Orwell.
+The walk will also visit The Jerwood Dance house and a redundant medieval church restored with the help of a multi- million pound Heritage Lottery Grant.'
       -
         type: hard_break
       -